gnolang/gno/docs/gno-infrastructure/validators/faq.md

 :::warning

 Editing generated genesis.json manually is extremely dangerous.
-It may corrupt chain initial state which leads chain to not start
+It may corrupt the initial chain state which would lead the chain to not start.

 :::